-Manufacturer: Black Phoenix Alchemy Lab – Serpent Spring
+Manufacturer: Black Phoenix Alchemy Lab – The Last Unicorn

-Bottle Design and Artwork: This is a standard brown apothecary bottle.
+Bottle Design and Artwork: This is a standard 5ml brown apothecary bottle.
 The label wrapped around the bottle features the name of the company along the bottom in a slightly ornate black block font.
 The top of the label features the name of special collection in a smaller version of the company name font.
 Just below that in a ballet slipper pink field box is black text that displays the name of the scent.
 The image art is as follows:

 - ITB: Brightly woody, this reminds me of pleasantly astringent cedar wood and sun-warmed cedar leaves tinted with lime zest near a patch of folded grass.

 - Wet: The lime zest is much more forward once applied to my skin, but I’m at least picking up a blush of rose atop the cedar wood and leaves, like a wind rusting through it.
 The lime borders on aquatic, which I think is meant to mimic the mist.

 - Dry: This didn’t survive the first hand-washing.
 On second application and 47 minute dry-down, the scent quickly fades to a pleasant limed-mist rose with just a touch of dry greenness from the leaves.
 It’s nice, but my skin positively eats this scent.

 Other Impressions: “It’s like hibiscus and something else?
 Amber?
 I’m not sure.
 It’s grainy, but more sour and more floral, which is why I’m thinking hibiscus.” -Tony